sea-lang/sea/doc/developers.md

 ```
 doc/          - Documentation, guides, etc
-proto/        - Prototype compiler, this will be removed eventually.
 res/          - Resources (images and such)
 samples/      - Sea samples
 src/          - Compiler source code